 - To keep up-dated CSR policy including the changes/ clarifications suggested/issued by the Ministry of Corporate Affairs and other government agencies;

 Meetings shall be held at such times as the CSR Committee deems appropriate, and in any event shall be held not less than twice a year.

 Quorum for the meeting of CSR Committee shall be minimum of two members.
 A duly convened meeting of the CSR Committee at which requisite quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the CSR Committee.

 ATTENDANCE AT MEETINGS

 No one other than the Chairman and other members of CSR Committee are entitled to attend, be present or vote at a meeting of the CSR Committee.
-The Managing Director of the Company, Chief Accountant Officer, Human Resource Department Head, Finance Department Head or any other member of senior management of the Company may be called upon to attend the said meeting with prior permission of the Chairman of CSR Committee or shall be able to express views at any meeting of the CSR Committee.
+The Managing Director of the Company, Chief Accountant Officer, Company Secretary, Human Resource Department Head, Finance Department Head or any other member of senior management of the Company may be called upon to attend the said meeting with prior permission of the Chairman of CSR Committee or shall be able to express views at any meeting of the CSR Committee.